 Figuring out what treatments cure people and which are shams is very hard.
 Bleeding sick people was still in American medical textbooks in the 1920s.
 Why have doctors mostly stopped bleeding their patients giving them poisons like mercury, arsenic, deadly nightshade, and strychnine?
 Statistics.

 It takes statistics to be able to know what medicines are killing people and which are not because not everyone will die if you give them a modest dose of any poison.
-And not everyone will be cured if you give them a perfectly good medicine either.
+And even the best medicine cannot always cure everyone.
 Unfortunately, some people will die no matter what doctors try.
-There is a large random element involved in disease that causes noise in the data.
+So there is a large random element affecting diseases that causes noise in the data.
 Figuring out cause and effect in the presence of uncertainty requires statistics and the more randomness and complexity, the harder it is to determine cause and effect.

 It turns out that the best way to fight randomness is with more randomness: Randomized, Controlled Trials or RCTs are the gold standard for researching cause and effect.
 This is the most important reason why medicine works much better today than it did in the early 1900s